clrko/clrko.github.io/_pages/about.md

 * Thanks to my organisation skills and my rigor, I have managed to make the most of my previous, both personal and professional, experiences.
 * I am an active and sociable person; pleasant to be with I recall.

-### But I know what you are really wondering!
+## But I know what you are really wondering!
 Are my years working in Finance really lost?

 Definitely not!
 Through my 4 years working in the finance Industry I have learnt so much!
 Obviously, I have acquired strong analytical and financial skills.
 I value teamwork too.

 However, who could have thought that I would develop so many valuable skills for web development.
 And let me tell you: Interpersonal, communication and commercial skills are just the beginning.
-You can find more details here [lien].
+You can find more details [here](/blog/finance_takeaway/).

 Well, it seems like we have reached the end of the section but not the end of the topics I wish to discuss.
 So if you want to know more, do not hesitate contact me and follow me on social networks!